hadasbi/SPIRAL.web.tool/README.md

 Full details are available at: https://spiral.technion.ac.il/

-# How can you run SPIRAL on your data?
+# How to run SPIRAL on your data?

 Choose one of the options below to run SPIRAL on your data.
 When done, you can upload the "spiral_results.zip" file to the website to view your results in the SPIRAL results panel, as explained at https://spiral.technion.ac.il/how_to_view.